RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

   packet_send_ip: 127.0.0.1                   #The ip address which the lidar packets will be send to
 ```

-We want to send point cloud and we only need to focus on two things, *point_cloud_send_port, point_cloud_send_ip*.
+We want to send point cloud so we only need to focus on two things, *point_cloud_send_port, point_cloud_send_ip*.
 You can adjust them as you want.